HoudiniGraphql/houdini/CONTRIBUTING.md

 ### The Cache

-As with most of this guide, the most reliable place to get an understanding for how the cache's internals are organized is the [test suite](./packages/houdini/runtime/cache/cache.test.ts).
+As with most of this guide, the most reliable place to get an understanding of how the cache's internals are organized is the [test suite](./packages/houdini/runtime/cache/cache.test.ts).
 However, here is a brief explanation of the overall architecture so you can orient yourself: